Ashutosh11-yadav/minicncplotter/README.md

 afterwards this G-code sends to controller and controller commands motors how to move.
 As result machine will draw image on paper.

-#Software/Application Used
+# Software/Application Used
 *Arduino IDE v1.6.3 - Used for programming the Arduino.
 *Processing v3.3 - Used to open GCTRL.pde file based on Java *Inkscape v0.48.5 - Used to convert vector graphics to GCODE instruction files

-#Code and Libraries Used
+Software/Application Used
 *CNC code for Arduino
 *GCTRL Processing code
 *AFMotor Library for Arduino